 An old adage compares the process of mergers and acquisitions to trying to complete a large puzzle when your right hand and your left hand have never worked together.
 To put it mildly, mergers and acquisitions revolve around a plethora of moving parts.
 Further complicating matters is the fact that there are suddenly two companies and additional stakeholders that now need to fairly and seamlessly work and communicate together in order to bring the deal to completion.

-More specifically, post merger integration problems in mergers and acquisitions often cause deals to fail, or, at the very least, result in the inability to extract true value from deals - no one wants a deal that looks good only on paper or results in a semi-integrated company.
-With this in mind, post acquisition integration planning must begin at the beginning of the deal, and best practices, integral team members, and integration plans must be established before the deal closes.
+More specifically, problems in mergers and acquisitions often cause deals to fail, or, at the very least, result in the inability to extract true value from deals - no one wants a deal that looks good only on paper or results in a semi-integrated company.
+With this in mind, post acquisition merger planning must begin at the beginning of the deal, and best practices, integral team members, and m&a integration plans must be established before the deal closes.

 HR cannot do it all, however; your acquisition transition plan will not be successful if it doesn’t take into account change management.
 The first rule related to change management best practices is to make change management its own role.
 Some of the benefits of having a change management expert on your PMI M&A team are: the buyer gains valuable information about the target company (which can help maximize potential deal value), the target company feels cared for and employee morale/buy-in improves, and secrets are revealed (i.e. information comes to light that current leadership may be totally unaware of ) - all of which will help avoid major and costly problems.

-One final note when it comes to putting together a M&A integration team and acquisition integration plan: when selecting an integration leader, recommendations should come from members of the diligence team - remember, strong integration practices and the valuing of post acquisition integration comes from the top-down.
+One final note when it comes to putting together a M&A integration team and acquisition merger plan: when selecting a leader, recommendations should come from members of the diligence team - remember, strong practices and the valuing of post acquisition integration comes from the top-down.

 Data and Knowledge - This area includes a plan on how to integrate knowledge such as customer, product, and services data.